HEALTH / MEDICATIONS

 - Ear or throat infections diagnosed by a physician.
-If the child is being given an antibiotic, he or she should not return to school until the edication has been given for at least 24 hours.
+If the child is being given an antibiotic, he or she should not return to school until the medication has been given before 24 hours.

 - It is important that you let us know if your child has been exposed to a contagious disease.
 Some of these are: Measles, Conjunctivitis, Chicken Pox, Mumps, Head Lice.